opn-ooo/opn-th-front-end-challenges/take-home/README.md

 ## Requirements

 There should be a homepage that will display a grid (please use grid or flexbox) of Pokemon cards, including their image.
 It would help if you implemented the design follow this link. [https://www.figma.com/file/OvbAJ7yvTzB3Yk8oIwSycd/Pokemon-Card-Market](https://www.figma.com/file/OvbAJ7yvTzB3Yk8oIwSycd/Pokemon-Card-Market).
-We've also provided a file as an alternative.
+We've also provided the `design.fig` as an alternative.
 It's in the same directory.

 - The API for getting these cards can be found at <https://pokemontcg.io>
   - Limit the number of cards on the page to `20`.